bloominstituteoftechnology/Secret-Gists/README.md

 well-supported APIs have official libraries that build the requests for you and expose objects and methods so you can interact with them naturally in your code.

+We will build our application using Express.

+## Adding client-side encryption

+We will be using [TweetNaCL](https://github.com/dchest/tweetnacl-js#usage).